Delaware Holding Company: Everything You Need to Know

 - If the company wants to list in a non-U.S. stock exchange, the Delaware holding company structure will complicate legalities there.
 The company is subject to the U.S. securities laws and can issue securities if they are registered.

 If you need help with starting a Delaware holding company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.